Clubs and Activities

 Spanish Club

-Spanish Club is a service club that celebrates the culture of Spanish speaking countries.
-Some of our favorite events include participating in Homecoming, a trip to Ballet Folklorico, celebrating El Día de los Muertos, Christmas caroling, making Valentines, volunteering at Feed My Starving Children, planning World Language Week activities, and a trip to a local Mexican restaurant.
-You do NOT need to speak Spanish to join Spanish Club!!!
+Spanish Club is a club that celebrates the culture of Spanish speaking countries.
+Some of our favorite events include participating in Homecoming, celebrating El Día de los Muertos, making Christmas cards and Valentines, volunteering at Feed My Starving Children, planning World Language Week activities, and a possible trip to a local Mexican restaurant.
+You do NOT need to speak Spanish to join Spanish Club!

 Student Council

 We promote student involvement and school spirit by creating well rounded individuals through teamwork and service to the community.
-We coordinate Homecoming week, Adopt-A-Family, and Mr. HDJ., along with many other activities.
+We coordinate Homecoming week, Adopt-A-Family, and HDJ Royalty, along with many other activities.
 Aside from specific events, we advocate leadership and excellence not only in school, but through the lives we lead.

 Sponsor Big Council: Bridget Drzik Bridget.Drzik@d300.org